networktocode/circuit-maintenance-parser/README.md

 - Install `poetry`
 - Install dependencies and library locally: `poetry install`
-- Run CI tests locally: `invoke tests`
+- Run CI tests locally: `invoke tests --local`

 ## How to add a new Circuit Maintenance parser?